sonicron00/nginx/README.md

     nginx_config (Default False)

-Will give the ability to set the nginx config using a config placed in the templates/ directory
+Will give the ability to set the nginx config using a config placed in the templates/ directory.

     nginx_delete_default_virtual_host (Default True)

 Will delete the default virtual host if set to true.
 Set to false to keep it.

+    nginx_verify_virtual_host_configs (Default True)

+Will verify the virtual host configs.
+Set to false if this is not required.

 Virtual Hosts
 -------------